bioimage-io/AdvanceImageAnalysisEMBO2023/Exercises.md

 - Choose the correct order for the channels (look at the description of the model).
 For 2D, it is usually `bcyx`.
 - Click on submit.

-### Exercise 2.1
+### Exercise 2.1 (optional)
-Play with the prediction in the browser with the any of the following models:
+If you have time, play with the prediction in the browser with any of the following models:
 - Hiding-tiger
 - Passionate-t-rex (3D)
 -	Affable-shark